srr408/introCS/README.md

 # introPython
 The repo contains introductory questions, quizzes, and practice materials that I had made for one of my former private students— it may be useful to new learners.
+Note, the date on the Latex typeset of the document may not match when I first wrote these questions because of using the Latex command that would set the date to the current date.
+On Overleaf, which is what I used, this would set the date to the current date of opening the file.